nextstrain/ncov/narratives/ncov_sit-rep_2020-03-20.md

 <!-- This is left-side text 3 -->
 # [A note on sampling](https://nextstrain.org/ncov/2020-03-20?c=country&r=country&d=map&p=grid&legend=closed)
 We currently have sequences from samples taken in 36 countries across 6 continents.
-This is an incredible feat -- sequencing an unknown, large RNA virus in the midst of a pandemic is difficult, and is only possible through the incredible work and timely sharing of data by scientists and physicians around the world.
+This is an incredible achievement -- sequencing an unknown, large RNA virus in the midst of a pandemic is difficult, and is only possible through the incredible work and timely sharing of data by scientists and physicians around the world.
 <br><br>
 While this data enables us to infer many useful characteristics of the outbreak and track its spread in real time, it's important to emphasize that our conclusions are limited by the availability of data.
 Of the total number of cases, only a subset of patients are tested.
 Of those tested, only a subset of samples are also sequenced.